Trench composting fits perfectly into my crazy gardening life. It’s much simpler than trying to constantly have a pile of cooking compost.

 A few things to watch out for when Trench Composting

-As with any composting there are a few things you shouldn’t be including in your trench composting efforts.
+As with any composting, there are a few things you shouldn’t be included in your trench composting efforts.

 Diseased Plant Material